-Mobile Distribution Portable distribution setups usually assembled out of vehicles to assist in multiple locations or areas without a permanent location.
-By Set Up Example: Open areas designed with ropes, trucks.
-Fixed Distribution Examples: MSUs, Community Centres.
-Recurrent Distribution The same population is served several times by the same pool of commodities in a well-defined period of time.
-By Commodity Example: Food distribution. Туре Single Distribution A group of people or location is served once for the distribution of a specific type of supplies.
-Distribution Examples: NFIs, vaccination.
+By Set Up Mobile Distribution Portable distribution setups usually assembled out of vehicles to assist in multiple locations or areas without a permanent location.
+Example: Open areas designed with ropes, trucks.
+Fixed Distribution Permanent or Semi-permanent distribution locations where basic infrastructure will be available for distributions.
+Examples: MSUs, Community Centres.
+By Commodity Type Recurrent Distribution The same population is served several times by the same pool of commodities in a well-defined period of time.
+Example: Food distribution.
+Single Distribution A group of people or location is served once for the distribution of a specific type of supplies.
+Examples: NFIs, vaccination.
 Blanket Distribution In certain geographical locations, all populations within a specific group will receive supplies.
 Example: Any children of school age receive educational supplies.

-Beneficiaries are selected by specific criteria generally based on vulnerability and needs.
+Population Conditional Beneficiaries are selected by specific criteria generally based on vulnerability and needs.

-Conditional

 Distribution Examples: Families with three or more children receive a complementary mosquito net.